 There’s limited information available as to how having grapefruit while taking metformin affects people with type 2 diabetes.

-A 2009 paper discussed the effects of grapefruit with metformin in nondiabetic rats.
+A discussed the effects of grapefruit with metformin in nondiabetic rats.
 Some rats were exposed to grapefruit juice and metformin.
 Others were exposed to metformin alone.
 Researchers found that there was an increase in the amount of lactic acid production in the rats that were exposed to grapefruit juice and metformin.

 Researchers guessed that grapefruit juice enhanced metformin accumulation in the liver.
 This, in turn, caused the increase in lactic acid production.
 Because of this, the researchers suggested that drinking grapefruit juice may lead to an increased risk of lactic acidosis in people taking metformin.